storageos/storageos.github.io/_docs/concepts/maintenance.md

 Upgrades can be performed by restarting the StorageOS node container with the new version.

-Backups are currently unavailable and will be in a future release.
+Backups will be in a future release.